kobaaa/eggshell/README.md

-# datagrid
+# eggshell

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+A Clojure-driven spreadsheet

 ## License

-Copyright © 2018 FIXME
+Copyright © 2018 Stathis Sideris

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.